OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:16

-> “If you have understanding, hear this;
+> “If you are wise, pay attention to this;
-> listen to the sound of my words.
+> heed the sound of my words.

 ## Job 34:17